MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/storage-iscsi.md

 1. **Install the role**: Install the iSCSI Target Server role (**Server Roles** > **File and Storage Services** > **File and iSCSI Services**) on a server that you want to add as a block storage device.
-2. **Set up virtual iSCSI disks**: After installing the role, you'll need to set up virtual iSCSI disks and connect to the servers you want.
+2. **Set up virtual iSCSI disks**: After installing the role, you'll need to set up virtual iSCSI disks, and connect to the servers you want.
 [Learn more](/archive/blogs/amitd/configure-windows-2012-r2-as-iscsi-target).
 ::: moniker range="sc-vmm-2016"
 3. **Install the provider**: If the iSCSI Target Server runs Windows Server 2012, you must install the SMI-S provider on it.
 The provider is located with the setup files in \amd64\Setup\msi\iSCSITargetSMISProvider.msi, and on the VMM server in \Program Files\Microsoft System Center 2012\Virtual Machine Manager\Setup\Msi\iSCSITargetProv\iSCSITargetSMISProvider.msi.
 You'll need to run the .msi file on the iSCSI Target Server.
 If the server's running Windows Server 2012 R2, you don't need to install the provider.
 ::: moniker-end